-- I am writing with reference to your email on 2 February 2021, in which OIOS shared the final draft report on the Evaluation of Organizational Culture in Peacekeeping Operations.
-My office has coordinated with relevant stakeholders within our Department and, based on their inputs, is presenting you with a formal management response for DMSPC. - 2.
-DMSPC agrees with some of the broad issues with and challenges to organizational culture in the Secretariat as identified in the report.
+I am writing with reference to your email on 2 February 2021, in which the Office of Internal Oversight Services (OIOS) shared the final draft report on the Evaluation of Organizational Culture in Peacekeeping Operations.
+My office has coordinated with relevant stakeholders within our Department and, based on their inputs, is presenting you with a formal management response for the Department of Management Strategy, Policy and Compliance.

+The Department of Management Strategy, Policy and Compliance agrees with some of the broad issues with and challenges to organizational culture in the Secretariat as identified in the report.
 The report speaks about organizational culture from a broad range of perspectives, including power dynamics, communications, teamwork etc. These elements, taken together, are reflected in the results of the perceptions surveys and issues of lack of trust that arose.
-It would have been important for Critical Recommendation 1 (CR1) to take a holistic approach to addressing these perceptions. - 3.
-DM SPC does not agree with the relevance of CR1 to the findings in the evaluation, and of the singular focus on misconduct and the resulting implications of its implementation for stakeholders involved.
+It would have been important for critical recommendation 1 to take a holistic approach to addressing these perceptions.

+The Department of Management Strategy, Policy and Compliance does not agree with the relevance of critical recommendation 1 to the findings in the evaluation, and of the singular focus on misconduct and the resulting implications of its implementation for stakeholders involved.
 The perceptions and related findings described in the report speak to the larger issue of accountability and leadership responsibility and go beyond the issue of misconduct.
 While conduct and discipline/misconduct falls within this overall accountability, other areas of oversight play important parts, including investigations, management of disciplinary matters and the United Nations' system of administration of justice, the ethics office, among others.
-This broader network of players in the accountability system are identified and discussed in the report itself, but not accordingly reflected in CR1.
-While OIOS has provided amendments to this recommendation based on consultations with DMSPC, the significance and impact of larger systemic challenges are still not reflected in the current formulation of CR1. - 4.
-In addition, DMSPC is concerned with the practical feasibility of implementing CR1 as missions do not carry out the oversight process, nor is it clear they have the requisite data from OIOS to conduct the assessments.
+This broader network of players in the accountability system are identified and discussed in the report itself, but not accordingly reflected in critical recommendation 1.
+While OIOS has provided amendments to this recommendation based on consultations with the Department of Management Strategy, Policy and Compliance, the significance and impact of larger systemic challenges are still not reflected in the current formulation of critical recommendation 1.

+In addition, the Department of Management Strategy, Policy and Compliance is concerned with the practical feasibility of implementing critical recommendation 1 as missions do not carry out the oversight process, nor is it clear they have the requisite data from OIOS to conduct the assessments.